-If, after the conference with the PVA, the property owner is still not satisfied with a real property assessment, it may be appealed to the local board of tax appeals.
+If, after the conference with the PVA, the property owner is still not satisfied with his or her real property assessment, he or she may appeal to the local board of tax appeals.

-All appeals are filed in the county clerk's office.
-The county clerk will schedule the appeals, and notify the affected property owners as to when and where their appeals will be heard.
+All appeals must be filed in the county clerk's office.
+The county clerk will schedule the hearings and notify the affected property owners as to when and where their appeals will be heard.
 The last day to file an appeal is one working day after the close of the inspection period.